Vancouver Aquarium Is Giving Up Cetacean Captivity!

 Nightengale points out that it was public outcry that “debilitated” aspects of the Aquarium's operations – a true testament to the power of activism!

 There remains a single dolphin in Vancouver Aquarium’s tanks – a Pacific white-sided dolphin named Helen – who now finds herself isolated from anyone of her kind, after the recent deaths the Aquarium’s other two cetacean captives.
 Helen’s future remains murky, but we hope that she can be sent to a seaside sanctuary to retire and potentially even be released back to the wild ocean, where she truly belongs.

-Annelise Sorg, of No Whales in Captivity, told the International Marine Mammal Project that “This major victory will help put more pressure on Canadian Senators who are right now considering enacting a Senate Bill to ban cetacean captivity in Canada.
+Annelise Sorg, of No Whales in Captivity, said that “this major victory will help put more pressure on Canadian Senators who are right now considering enacting a Senate Bill to ban cetacean captivity in Canada.
 After the last remaining dolphin is gone from the Vancouver Aquarium, Marineland in Ontario will be the only facility left in this nation holding cetaceans.
 The writing is on the wall and today's victory is a huge step towards our goal to end the war on whales in Canada."